 to mailto:email@example.com.
 Follow ILW.COM on Twitter:

-seeks paralegal on a part-time basis (3 days a week), with future
+seeks paralegal on a part-time or contract basis, with future

 potential for full-time, to prepare full-range of business

 immigration applications (including H-1B, L-1, PERM, I-140).
 Must